goshacmd/decentralized-anonymous-marketplace-concept/README.md

-# Silk Road 2.0
+# DAM (decentralized anonymous marketplace) — the concept

-Silk Road 1.0 has demonstrated that it's possible to run an anonymous online marketplace.
+Silk Road has demonstrated that it's possible to run an anonymous online marketplace.
 While technologically it wasn't that bad, there was a critical point of failure — its centralized nature.
 Capture administrator and everything is doomed.

 Here is my proposal of a distributed anonymous marketplace that doesn't have a single point of failure.

 *This concept does not focus on moral issues of participating in a voluntary anonymous trade nor does it enorse a specific use of a system it describes.
 It is more of a concept of decentralization of current marketplaces.*

-Let us start by looking at some of SR 1.0 problems and try to figure a solution for them.
+Let us start by looking at some of the problems that centralized marketplaces (like Silk Road) do have and try to figure a solution for them.

 ### Internal account balances

-On Silk Road 1.0, every account got its internal balance.
+On most of centralized markets, every account got its internal balance.
 Users deposited money by sending them to DPR's wallets and the system credited the amount to their balance.
 On transactions between buyers & sellers, just the balances were updated and no actual money transfers took place.
 Moreover, the users didn't own these Bitcoin wallets so they were never in control.

 It is, however, a bad idea to rely on a single person and trust all the money to them.
 Even if they are a good person themselves, there are violent third parties that can try to interrupt the operation any moment and try to seize the money.